-- Choose the Filing period for which you plan to claim the Capital Credit.
+- Click on the Filing period for which you plan to claim the Capital Credit.

-- Under the ‘I Want to’ section, click on the ‘Submit a Capital Credit Annual Report’.
+- On the top right, click on the ‘Submit a Capital Credit Annual Report’ link.

 - For Corporations and Financial Institutions – Fill out the Annual Report of Project for Capital Credit (Form AR-C) by following the detailed instructions below.
 Note!
 The new Form AR-C now includes the information previously provided in the Form K-RCC and must include the Alabama income tax liability (loss) for the tax year in question.

 - For Pass-through Entities – Fill out the Annual Report of Project for Capital Credit for pass-through entities (Form AR-PTE).
 Note!
-For pass-through entities, Form K-RCC must be filed through MAT once the project is approved by ADOR.
+For pass-through entities, Form K-RCC can only be submitted after the Form AR-PTE has been approved by the ALDOR Office of Economic Development.
 Click here for instructions on how to submit the Form K-RCC.